ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Introduction

-The main contributions are as follows. \begin{itemize} \item{This paper proposes the ESTformer, a Transformer-based EEG SR framework with less computation.
-We introduce the fixed masking strategy for the EEG SR task, which supports us to up-sample EEG data based on a mask token without introducing extra bias from mathematical interpolation methods.} \item{To better model data in space and time dimensions, we introduce 3D spatial and 1D temporal positional encoding methods.
-We apply the MSA to introduce the Space-wise MSA (SSA) and the Time-wise MSA (TSA), which supports us in designing various Transformer blocks to build the SIM and the TRM. } \item{Extensive experiments are conducted to verify the EEG SR performance of the proposed ESTformer.
-Downstream tasks of person identification and emotion recognition are studied to discuss the EEG SR data effectiveness at the aspects of common hand-crafted features in different frequency bands, compared to the low-resolution (LR) data and the ground truth (GT) data.} \end{itemize}
+1) This study proposes ESTformer, a transformer-based EEG SR framework with less computation.
+We apply the fixed-mask strategy for the EEG SR task to upsample the EEG data without introducing extra bias from mathematical interpolation methods.
+ESTformer, establishing the mapping between low-resolution (LR) and SR data, can be adapted to diverse lightweight acquisition devices.

+2) To better model data in space and time dimensions, we apply the MSA to introduce space-wise MSA (SSA) and time-wise MSA (TSA).
+Leveraging the SSA and TSA, we introduced the SSA block (SSAB) and TSA block (TSAB).
+Considering the spatiotemporal dependency, we propose the cross-attention block (CAB) and further build SIM and TRM with 3D spatial and 1D temporal positional encoding methods.

+3) Extensive experiments were conducted to verify the EEG SR performance of the proposed ESTformer.
+The downstream tasks of person identification and emotion recognition were studied to discuss the effectiveness of EEG SR data in terms of common handcrafted features in different frequency bands, compared to the LR data and ground truth (GT) data.

-The remainder of this paper is organized as follows.
-Section II discusses related work, Section III presents the proposed ESTformer framework, Section IV demonstrates the experimental results including the EEG SR reconstruction task and the EEG downstream tasks, and Section V concludes the paper.
+The remainder of this paper is organised as follows: Sec.\ref{sec:2} discusses related work, Sec.\ref{sec:3} presents the proposed ESTformer framework, Sec.\ref{sec:4} demonstrates the experimental results including the EEG SR reconstruction task and the EEG downstream tasks, and Sec.\ref{sec:5} concludes the paper.